-Saint Mary’s Catholic School was founded in 1900 and was orginally called Sacred Heart Academy - a title chosen because the full name of the parish is Our Lady of the Sacred Heart of Jesus.
+Saint Mary’s Catholic School first opened her doors on September 24, 1900, and was originally called Sacred Heart Academy - a title chosen because the full name of the parish is Our Lady of the Sacred Heart of Jesus.
 At the invitation of Father Andrew Keene Gwynn, pastor of Saint Mary's Church from 1900 to 1951, the Ursuline Sisters established Sacred Heart Academy as a parish grammar school and boarding academy for young ladies, located in the rented home of Elias Earle.

 The school outgrew its quarters within the first year, so a more spacious building was acquired on Hampton Avenue adjacent to Saint Mary's Church.
 That building was expanded in 1923, but by the late 1920’s the student population had again outgrown our facilities.